What is Cerebral Palsy?

 Strep B â Strep is a bacterium that occurs naturally and usually causes no harm but can be passed onto babies during labour and can cause sepsis and meningitis.
 Left untreated, this can lead to brain damage and can result in cerebral palsy.

 You could be entitled to make a claim for compensation if negligence by a medical professional has resulted in cerebral palsy.
-If you think you have a claim and would like to speak to us, you can Contact us or call us on 0114 2496 611 to discuss your story.
+If you think you have a claim and would like to speak to us, you can contact us or call us on 0114 2496 611 to discuss your story.

 Can I Make a Cerebral Palsy Compensation claim?